canonical/netplan/doc/netplan-yaml.md

 Virtual devices

-> (Examples: veth, bridge, bond) These are fully under the control of the
+> (Examples: veth, bridge, bond, vrf) These are fully under the control of the
 > config file(s) and the network stack.
 I. e. these devices are being created
 > instead of matched.
 Thus `match:` and `set-name:` are not applicable for
 > these, and the ID field is the name of the created virtual device.